Heathenry in Canada: Procession

-Large Gatherings
+Large gatherings

 There are a number of large Heathen gatherings in Canada which consist of local, regional and disperse Heathens coming together to share in each other's company for the purposes of meeting new friends, sharing in religious devotion as well as exchanging ideas on how to better improve the many facets of Heathen life on a local, regional or national level.

 Hail and Horn Gathering

-Hail and Horn Gathering is held the Canada Day long weekend at Raven's Knoll near Eganville Ontario.
-The gathering was established by Austin "Auz" Lawrence (Gothi and Steward at Raven's Knoll) and Erik Lacharity (a Steward of Rúnatýr Kindred) and has since benefitted from the many volunteers who help co-ordinate the tripartite ritual of Blót, Húsel and Symbel as well as the many workshops.
+Hail and Horn Gathering is held at the Canada Day long weekend at Raven's Knoll near Eganville Ontario.
+The gathering was established by Austin "Auz" Lawrence (gothi and steward at Raven's Knoll) and Erik Lacharity (a steward of Rúnatýr Kindred) and has since benefitted from the many volunteers who help co-ordinate the tripartite ritual of Blót, Húsel and Symbel as well as the many workshops.

 Each year a crafts person from the community volunteers or is selected to carve the godpole to be raised at the Blót.
 The Blót is then led by three gothis/gythias who, under the guidance of the gothi at Raven's Knoll, put on a ritual which is meant to enliven the godpole and see that the community bears witness to its raising.
 It is a thematic ritual, as with the whole gathering, focusing on the lore and folk understandings of the god/dess being honoured.
 The Blót consists of offerings of foodstuffs, libations and objects which have ritual significance upon a stone.

 The Húsel feast consists of multiple courses, each in turn crafted to be both historical Germanic fare as well as thematically consistent with the auspice of that year's selected divinity.
 Within the temporary hall structure are to be found hanging banners representing the many groups present at the event as well as other adornments such as shields and iconographic draperies.
 A portion of each course is set aside and offered to the gods, wights and ancestors.